PennyLaneAI/pennylane-qiskit/README.rst

     circuit(0.2, 0.1, 0.3)

-You can also change the default provider's backend with
+You can also change the default device's backend with

 .. code-block:: python